What hiring managers actually look for

 No numbers anywhere on the page

-A sales resume without metrics is like a pitch without a value proposition.
-If you cannot quantify every bullet, at least quantify the majority.
-Percentages, dollar amounts, and rankings are your proof.
+A salesperson resume without metrics is like a sales pitch with no price.
+If you cannot quantify every bullet, quantify the majority.
+Percent to quota, average transaction value, and team rankings are your proof.

-"Responsible for" is the weakest opening in sales.
-Replace it with what you actually achieved.
-Managers want outcomes, not job descriptions they already wrote.
+"Responsible for" is the weakest opening on a sales floor resume.
+Replace it with what you achieved.
+Managers want outcomes like quota attainment, not the job description they already wrote.

 Using a generic summary

-Phrases like "motivated self starter" and "team player" tell a hiring manager nothing.
-Replace them with your quota attainment percentage, total revenue generated, or largest deal closed.
+Phrases like "motivated self starter" and "people person" tell a manager nothing.
+Replace them with your quota attainment percentage, your average transaction value, or your loyalty account sign up rate.

 Listing every job since high school

 Keep your resume to the last 10 to 15 years of relevant experience.
-A summer cashier role from 2009 does not strengthen your candidacy for an enterprise AE position.
+A short summer job from a decade ago does not strengthen your candidacy for a senior floor or specialty selling role.

 Ignoring the ATS

-Many companies use applicant tracking systems that scan for keywords before a human ever sees your resume.
-If the job posting mentions "Salesforce" or "MEDDIC," those terms should appear in your skills or experience.
+Many retailers use applicant tracking systems that scan for keywords before a human sees your resume.
+If the posting mentions "POS systems" or "loss prevention," those exact terms should appear in your skills or experience.

 Burying your best numbers

-Your strongest metric should appear in your summary or first experience bullet, not halfway down page two.
-Recruiters spend six to eight seconds on an initial scan, so front load your wins.
+Your strongest metric should appear in your summary or first experience bullet, not at the bottom of the page.
+Managers spend six to eight seconds on an initial scan, so front load your wins.

 Sending the same resume to every role